 Counties that wish to generate a local EAS message using the CAP protocol and do not have the ability to generate their own, or have equipment problems that would inhibit the delivery of a CAP message can use the following methods to broadcast the message.

-The Oregon Emergency Response System (OERS) in Salem Oregon can use the same equipment and embedded systems used for statewide messages.
+The Oregon Emergency Response System (OERS) in Salem, Oregon can use the same equipment and embedded systems used for statewide messages.
 To deliver the message to OERS the following methods can be used;

 LEDS: Known as the Law Enforcement Data System.
 It is an internet connection between all Public Safety Answering Points (PSAP’s) messages can be sent through the LEDS as part of a memorandum of understanding between the managing parties.
-The emergency information needs the following information
+The emergency information needs the following information:

 The location, note the county or counties involved.

-The event code
+The event code,

 The duration of the emergency from 15 minutes to three hours.